TheDragonCode/laravel-cache/README.md

 // Will remove the key from the cache.
 ```

-Pay attention to the peculiarity of working with tags:
+To retrieve a tagged cache item, pass the same ordered list of tags to the tags method and then call the get method with the key you wish to retrieve:

 ```php
 use DragonCode\Cache\Services\Cache;